Physical Spirituality

 In the absence of architective organ-based bodies, connective deities, though sentient, could not have organ-based senses such as we have since our bodily senses all utilize architective functional elements.

-We experience and understand connective serial meaning so the activities of connective deities, purely connective as they are, could be meaningful to us, though they would not cover the full gamut of our experience.
+We experience and understand connective serial meaning so the activities of connective deities, purely connective as they are, could be meaningful to us, though they would not cover the full gamut of our experience (and our connective activities may not cover the full gamut of theirs).

 Architective Deities

-An architective deity would be occupied with matters of position, identity, composition, contest, rank, power and control.
-It would be emoted by births and deaths, by clear category classifications, by comparisons and by victories and defeats.
+An architective deity would be preoccupied with matters of position, identity, composition, contest, rank, power and control.
+It would be emoted by births and deaths, by clear category classifications, by comparisons among objects and by victories and defeats.

 Architective deities would have an all or nothing attitude, a sense of absolute contrast - objects either exist or do not, are for them or are against them; while connective deities would flow through a continuous spectrum of possibility, and host balances/imbalances, harmonies/discords and compromises between these.